engzhan/Learning-Ruby-Pinteresting/README.md

 # One Month Rails

-This is the ppp pinteresting sample application for [*One Month Rails*](http://onemonthrails.com)
+This is the my pinteresting sample application for [*One Month Rails*](http://onemonthrails.com)

 by [engzhan](http://engzhan.com)